 The simplest and most robust way of doing this is to program the datalogger to turn the modem on and off at the user-specified times.
-See the “Decisions, Decisions, Decisions…” article for more information.
+For more information, see the “Decisions, Decisions, Decisions…” article.

 Using the RavenXTG or RavenXTV as an Internet device, is it possible to have the datalogger email the data file to multiple email addresses daily?

 Yes.
 This is done in the datalogger program.